Cannibals. Fakirs. Crime and punishment. Rituals. Slaves,

 believe a word it says!), adjust for the blatant racial bias of the time,

-The Secret Museum's photos and text are released under the
+The Secret Museum's photos and text are public domain.
+The

 Creative Commons Attribution-Noncommercial 3.0 license.

-this source.
-You can download the entire Secret Museum as a 229MB bzip2'd
+You can download the entire Secret Museum eBook as a 229MB bzip2'd